Sample Efficient Deep Reinforcement Learning via Uncertainty Estimation: Algorithms in details

 \paragraph{L2 + VarEnsembleSAC} Here, we do not apply BIV weights to both actor and critic losses.
 The critic networks are still var-networks trained with the $\mathcal{L}_\mathrm{LA}$ part of the $\mathcal{L}_\mathrm{IVRL}$ loss, and the rest of the algorithm is the same as algorithm \ref{alg:IV_SAC_tr}.
 In practice, the computation of $\sigma^2_{\Bar{Q}, k}$ and $\xi$ are now useless, and lines \ref{lin:IVSAC_predvar_Q}, \ref{lin:IVSAC_predvar_T}, \ref{lin:IVSAC_xia} and \ref{lin:IVSAC_xic} can be removed.

 \paragraph{BIV + VarNetworkSAC} We use a single var-network instead of a var-ensemble as the critic.
 Concretely, $N = 1$.
-This means that at lines 18 and 19, $\sigma^2_{\hat{Q}, k}$ and $\sigma^2_{\Bar{Q}, k}$ are effectively the variance output by the single target network.
+This means that at lines 18 and 19, $\sigma^2_{\hat{Q}, k}$ and $\sigma^2_{\Bar{Q}, k}$ are effectively the variance output by the single-target network.

 \paragraph{L2 + VarNetworksAC} VarNetwork is BIV + VarNetwork, without BIV weights in both actor and critic losses. $\mathcal{L}_\mathrm{BIV}$ is replaced by the $L2$ loss in $\mathcal{L}_\mathrm{IVRL}$.